1) for Communications

 We include all federations of unions (national, regional and international), irrespective of debates about their independence.

 We exclude all unions with less than 200 paid up members, unless national circumstances warrant including them (eg in countries where the movement is yet to gain an established presence).
 We include any union with over 10,000 paid up members, irrespective of any of the criteria above.

 6) Discretion of national editors

-Where union membership numbers cannot be found, or where they cannot be verified from an online source, the national editor has full discretion over whether a union is included.
+Where union membership numbers cannot be found, or where they cannot be verified from an online source, the national editor has full discretion over whether a union is included in the directory.
 Any other criteria above can also be varied by the national editors if particular national circumstances warrant this.

 7) Sectoral classification

 We have used the United Nations' International Standard Industrial Classification (ISIC Rev.4) to group unions sectorally.
-As we only tag by the ISUC top level, we have extended the naming of some of the categories.
-For full details and to search for classifications, click here.
+As we only tag by the ISIC top level, we have extended the naming of some categories.
+For full details and to search for classifications, see here.